| |||||||||||||||

 Conclusion - if you have the patience of a saint and all the time in the world, this method probably works.
 For normal mortals however, it's easier to add the grass as it comes and then mix it later using a fork when some non-grassy material arrives.
 The problem with newspapers is that they need to be added no more than one layer in thickness (of paper, i.e. a page - not a whole paper) if they are to rot quickly (less than a year) and that's a real pain to do in quantity.
 If there are several layers of paper, they manage to resist rotting far better than just about everything else.
 I suggest you don't bother and join me in pooh-poohing any further suggestions of doing this by people who quite clearly have never really tried it.

 The Americans have their act together in this respect more than the British with all those wonderful maples that turn yellow, orange and red in myriad shades.
-Having the right sort of climate with hotter summers and cooler falls helps too as the sun stuffs the leaves with sugars and the cold nights allow the latent potential to develop.
+Having the right sort of climate with hotter summers and cooler autumns helps too as the sun stuffs the leaves with sugars and the cold nights allow the latent potential to develop.
 In Britain it's not quite so spectacular even given the same plantings.
-Berries are good in the fall, Firethorn are good with some nice oranges and yellows as well as the traditional red.
+Berries are good in the autumn, Pyracanthas are good with some nice oranges and yellows as well as the traditional red.
 The birds love the red ones too, I've a large one growing up the side of the house that's covered in red bunches at the moment, though by the end of the month it'll probably be pretty much stripped bare to feed the blackbirds - which I'm quite happy about.
 I've another alongside the garage with orange berries that's looking good this year for the first time thanks to the last couple of years careful pruning away of competitors and mulching to feed it.
-That reminds me I've always wanted to get a Callicarpa Profusion (shrub) - beauty berry for the wonderfully coloured fall berries that are pretty unique at this time of the year in the garden.
-Flowering perennials are relatively rare in the fall, the roses are still going fairly strong, but the real stars for me are Rudbeckia - black-eyed-susan in golden yellows, and orange and reds such as provided by Dahlias "Bishop of Langdaff" is a particularly strong performer.
-The bright accents really set off the more muted fallal tones.
-Chrysanthemums and Michaelmas Daisy - Aster nova-belgii are also good for the cooler days of fall too.
+That reminds me I've always wanted to get a Callicarpa Profusion (shrub) - beauty berry for the wonderfully coloured autumn berries that are pretty unique at this time of the year in the garden.
+Flowering perennials are relatively rare in the autumn, the roses are still going fairly strong, but the real stars for me are Rudbeckia - black-eyed-susan in golden yellows, and orange and reds such as provided by Dahlias, "Bishop of Langdaff" is a particularly strong performer.
+The bright accents really set off the more muted autumnal tones.
+Chrysanthemums and Michaelmas Daisy are also good for the cooler days of autumn too.
 Chrysanthemum x koreanum is recommended for growing from seed.
-A few more ideas of what to plant for fall colour here
+A few more ideas of what to plant for autumn colour here.

 Bring them into shelter before they are hit by a frost.
 Cut the stems down drastically by about 2/3rds of their length (don't worry if this means you have virtually no leaf, they should grow again.
 Strip off any dead or dying leaves and flower heads.
 Anything that can rot over the winter will rot and may spread to the living plant.
 They need to be over wintered in a sheltered but cool place which is frost free.
 A usually unheated greenhouse is ideal as long as you can heat it gently during the coldest periods to stop it frosting inside, a small paraffin heater will do this effectively, place it on the ground so the heat can rise to best effect.
 I have a plastic roofed enclosed area between the house and garage with a door at either end which does the job nicely.
 Leave the plants in their summer containers and lift them off the ground on shelves if possible or on bricks to just raise them above the coldest temperatures.
 Water very sparingly, they are best kept dry as far as possible as long as the leaves don't wilt as a result.
 Many plants can cope with cold, few can cope with cold and wet together.
 It's a bit hit and miss, so it's a good time to take cuttings - of the 2/3rds of stems that you trim off - in case the parent plants don't make it.
 There's also the problem of vine weevils, I've nursed a load of ivy-leaved geraniums through winter more than once just to lose them all in March when the vine weevil larvae in the containers woke up early and ate all the nice young roots - c'est la vie.
 The way I see it is if you have the space, you might as well try it as otherwise you'll just throw the plants away.
 Come the spring, they are best repotted in fresh compost to get them off to a good start for next year.